 - a.
 Depicts the Lincoln MPO's priorities for the expenditure of federal funds for all transportation funding categories by federal fiscal year including highway, public transportation, bicycle, pedestrian and transportation enhancement projects; - b.
 Provides assurance to the FHWA that the project selection process has been carried out in accordance with federal requirements, Section 134 of Title 23, United States Code (USC), as amended; and - c.
 Demonstrates that the TIP is financially feasible.
 The contents of this section include a brief description of the project selection process that was used for development of the TIP.
-This process is currently under review by the Lincoln MPO and the scope of recommended changes will be detailed and referenced in the financial element of the Long Range Transportation Plan.
-The projects included in this program represent Fiscal Years 2011-2012, 2012-2013, 2013-2014, and 2014-2015, for the purposes of fulfilling federal requirements.
+This process is currently under review by the Lincoln MPO to directly reflect process that takes place to move projects from the current Long Range Transportation Plan and into the TIP for implementation.
+The projects included in this program represent Fiscal Years 2012-2013, 2013-2014, 2014-2015, and 2015-2016, for the purposes of fulfilling federal requirements.